andrehora/pathspotter/README.md

 # PathSpotter

-PathSpotter provides metrics and code visualization to better support understanding the tested paths of a method as well as their executed lines of code, inputs, outputs, and thrown exceptions.
+PathSpotter provides metrics and code visualization to support understanding the *tested paths* of a method and inputs, outputs, and thrown exceptions.
+A *tested path* of a method represents a set of input values that will make the method behave in the same way, that is, execute the same lines of code.

 PathSpotter generates CSV and [HTML reports like this](https://andrehora.github.io/pathspotter/report_html/calendar).